-When chemical disinfection of the containe surface is desired, either isopropyl alcohol (91%) or ethyl alcohol (70%) is recommended t is recommended that chémical disinfection be accomplished by wiping the ampule or via stopper thoroughly with cotton or gauze that has been moistened with the recommended alcohol just prior to use.
-When a container is required to have a sterile outside, a Sterile-Pa should be chosen.
+When chemical disinfection of the container surface is desired, either isopropyl alcohol (91%) or ethyl alcohol (70%) is recommended.
+It is recommended that chemical disinfection be accomplished by wiping the ampule or vial stopper thoroughly with cotton or gauze that has been moistened with the recommended alcohol just prior to use.
+When a container is required to have a sterile outside, a Sterile-Pak should be chosen.
 Glass containers may, as an alternative, be autoclaved once.
-Stability has been demonstrated using a targeted Fo of 7 minutes at 121°C and are free from preservatives.
-Any solution
+Stability has been demonstrated using a targeted F0 of 7 minutes at 121°C

-Solutions should be stored at 20° to 25°C (68° to 77°F) [see USP Controlled Room [emperature]
+Solutions should be stored at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperaturel.
+The container closure is not made with natural rubber latex